Research Interests

 Underway (not submitted)

-Lai, T. N., & Nix, J. V. (2023).
-An Exploratory Study of Teachable Soft Skills as Perceived by Elementary Teachers.
-TBA; manuscript preparation in progress, anticipated submission Spring 2024.
+Lai, T. N., & Nix, J. V. An Exploratory Study of Teachable Soft Skills as Perceived by Elementary Teachers.
+TBA; manuscript preparation in progress, anticipated submission Winter/Spring 2025.

-Anderson, W. G., & Nix, J. V. (2023).
-Common Challenges to Rural School Sustainability: A Phenomenological Study of East Texas Campus Administrators.
-TBA; manuscript preparation in progress, anticipated submission Spring/Summer 2024.
+Anderson, W. G., & Nix, J. V. Common Challenges to Rural School Sustainability: A Phenomenological Study of East Texas Campus Administrators.
+TBA; manuscript preparation in progress, anticipated submission Winter/Spring 2025.

-Pendarvis, L., & Nix, J. V. (2023).
-A Phenomenological Study of Rural Teacher-student Relationships and Student Success.
-TBA; manuscript preparation in progress, anticipated submission Summer 2024.
+Pendarvis, L., & Nix, J. V. A Phenomenological Study of Rural Teacher-student Relationships and Student Success.
+TBA; manuscript preparation in progress, anticipated submission Spring/Summer 2025.

 Rodriquez, M. A. & Nix, J. V. Exploring low-cost recruitment tools and their perceived effectiveness for increasing international student enrollment.
 Manuscript editing underway; expected submission Summer/fall 2025.

 Nix, J. V., Farmer-Hanson, A., & Fleming, S. Professional development expectations and needs of student affairs assessment practitioners.
 Data collection completed Winter 2022.
-Expected submission summer/fall 2025.
+Expected submission Winter 2025/6.

-Nix, J. V., Zhang, M., Song, L. M., Lindbeck, R., & Christensen, A. Where are they now?
+Song, L. M., Nix, J. V., Zhang, M., Lindbeck, R., & Christensen, A. Where are they now?
 A case study of the impact of a transition and retention program on students with at-risk characteristics.
-Research design complete; data-collection complete; data analysis expected summer/fall 2023.
+Research design complete; data-collection complete; data analysis expected summer/fall 2024.
 Anticipated submission, Winter 2025/6.

 Nix, J. V., Zhou, L., Zhang, M., & Song, L. M. Transnational Cohorts: A follow up study on Chinese students that earned degrees from Sino-U. S. transnational education ventures in mainland China.
 Questionnaire translation in progress.
 Anticipated data collection, Winter 2025/26.

 Nix, J. V., Zhang, M., and Song, L. M. An observation oriented modeling analysis of affective domain learning outcomes attainment.
 Data analysis underway.
-Anticipated submission Spring 2026.
+Anticipated submission Spring/Fall 2026.

 West, C. A. & Nix, J. V. E-sports sustainability challenges in the Texas Panhandle and Plains rural areas.
-IRB approved; interviews underway.
+IRB approved; interviews complete.
+Survey construction for stage II underway.
+Anticipated submission Winter 2026/7.

 Griffin, C. L. (2022).
 Texas university charter school teachers: A case study on teacher place and school legitimization.
 (Doctoral dissertation).
 Lamar University, Beaumont, TX.